NotNANtoN/AuViMi/README.md

 `host`could be `university_X.edu.com` and `user` would be your username on that host, e.g. `student_Y`.
 To find out what to insert for `python_path`, connect to your host and enter `which python3`.

-Specifying the operating mode: If `pic` is set as an operating mode, the user can press `p` to set a new optimization goal - for `stream` the optimization goal is set automatically to the newest pictures from the webcam feed:
+Specifying the *operating mode*: If `pic` is set as an operating mode, the user can press `p` to set a new optimization goal - for `stream` the optimization goal is set automatically to the newest pictures from the webcam feed:

 ``` python3 app.py --mode stream ```